 Andrew J. Peterson entered the doctoral program at Princeton Theological Seminary in theology in 2015.
 He earned a BA in religion and philosophy from Hope College and an MDiv from Princeton Theological Seminary.
 From 2018-2019 he was a Fulbright Scholar at the Eberhard-Karls Universität in Tübingen, Germany.
 He is currently a postdoctoral research fellow at the Center for Philosophy of Religion at the University of Notre Dame.

-Peterson’s research interests center on the atonement and the dogmatic and philosophical issues involved in theorizing the reconciliation of God with particular individuals.
-He is currently writing a dissertation on Protestant accounts of the atonement with a special eye toward their ethical and political import.
-He also has strong interests in moral theory, eudaemonism, philosophy of mind, pragmatic accounts of language and moral norms, and the doctrines of creation, providence, sanctification, and predestination.
+Peterson’s research interests center on the atonement and the dogmatic, moral, and philosophical issues involved in theorizing the reconciliation of God with humanity.
+His dissertation offers accounts of forgiveness and sacrifice meant to repair Protestant accounts of the atonement with a special eye toward their ethical and political import.
+He also has strong interests in christology, moral theory, eudaemonism, philosophy of mind, pragmatic accounts of language and moral norms, and the doctrines of creation, providence, sanctification, and predestination.

-John R. Bowlin
+John R. Bowlin (chair)